 It’s easy to highlight what you feel represents “good work” and use that as a baseline for future success.
-But is “cloning” your best worker the right way to grow your business?
+But is “cloning” your high performer the right way to grow your business?

 It isn’t bad business practice, exactly, to create a set of expectations, workflows, KPIs and goals that point your people towards success, based on what works.